Try out the evaluation version of Bash on Ubuntu on Windows

 If you type root you can log in without a password!

-so let's not worry about the details.
+Let's not worry about the details.

 The Windows C drive is mounted under /mnt/c

-The directory structure is a bit weird.
+The directory structure is rather unsettling.

 Although I am root, I act like a superuser and cannot access the Documents and Settings area (Permission denied)